Rhombic Antenna Array

-The ARRL and RSGB Diamond Logo, is in fact a Rhombic Antenna
+THE ARRL and RSGB Diamond Logo, looks like a Rhombic Antenna

-The Rhombic antenna was designed in the 1931 by Ed Bruce and Harald Friis.
+The Rhombic antenna array was designed in 1931 by Ed Bruce and Harald Friis

 It was commonly used in the HF shortwave point to point and broadcast as a broadband directional antenna, it is also known as a diamond antenna.
 See 1931 patent, US 2285565A1 I (aktuellum.com)